jakub-tucek/spring-jsf-mvn-mybatis-test/README.md

 - Bootstrap v3, PrimeFaces and layouts
 - PrettyFaces URL rewriting
 - Maven powered
-- Simple domain layer used in multiple examples such as various form submitting and redirect / forward / etc. based on user input
+- Simple com.example.domain layer used in multiple examples such as various form submitting and redirect / forward / etc. based on user input